 - enforcement agencies where we suspect that unlawful activity has been or may be engaged in and the personal information is a necessary part of our investigation or reporting of the matter

-- when we send you mail shots or email marketing we will use Mailchimp to do this and your data will be stored here – more information https://mailchimp.com/legal/privacy/
+- when we send you mail shots or email marketing we will use Mailchimp to do this and your data will be stored here – more information here

-- if you fill out a form on our web platforms you will do so through Wufoo.
-For more info on Here
+- if you fill out a form on our web platforms you may do so through Wufoo.
+Find more info here